Westview, Atlanta: History

 Nevertheless, Westwood Park never materialized beyond land preparation.
 It was not until 1910 when William J. Davis bought portions of the Ontario Land Company parcel and hired civil engineer and landscape expert Solon Zachery Ruff (who also designed the Ansley Park neighborhood) to turn the area into a "residence park" known as West End Park.
 Streets in West End Park included East and West Ontario Avenue, Ontario Avenue, Willard Avenue, and the eastern portions of Stokes Avenue, South Gordon Street, Westwood Avenue, and Rogers Avenue.
 Davis continued to improve the land by laying water mains, gas mains, and adding cemented sidewalks before auctioning off subdivided parcels of land through Forrest and George Adair, leading to the construction and population of West End Park.

 When the West End Park Company (led by Davis) applied for its charter with the superior court in 1909 it also applied for an extension of the City of Atlanta city limits so as to include the newly planned neighborhood within its boundaries.
 And so in 1910, the same year in which Davis created a housing boom by selling the subdivided Westwood Park lots, the City of Atlanta expanded its city limits to include West End Park within its boundaries.
 The neighborhood's changing architectural housing styles and seven additional city limit expansions (in 1922, 1923, 1925, 1926, 1930, 1940, and 1952) towards the west make it evident how the neighborhood naturally continued to grow over the years.

 West End Park flourished for many years with an active neighborhood commercial district along Ralph David Abernathy Blvd.
 Many longtime and former residents still recall fond memories of the grocery store, butcher store, sundry, Clyatt's drug store with a soda fountain, and the Teddy Bear Grill at the intersection of Ralph David Abernathy Blvd. and Cascade Avenue.

 Today West End Park is simply known as Westview, presumably due to its proximity to the adjacent Westview Cemetery.
 To this day many neighborhood real estate listings still appear under the name West End Park.

 The neighborhood has benefited from the renewed interest of living intown.
 Senior citizens that have lived in the neighborhood for the last 30 to 40 years are now joined by young professionals who enjoy the conveniences and amenities of intown living.
-Some longtime residents fear that the rise in property taxes resulting from this gentrification will force them from their homes.
 As a result, neglected and vacant homes are being restored and the neighborhood in general is benefiting from renewed activities.
 In August 2005, the Westview Lofts, a mixed-use development including retail storefronts opened in the village.
-In December 2005 Westview was chosen to be the neighborhood of the month by the Atlanta Development Authority.
+In December 2005, Westview was chosen to be the neighborhood of the month by the Atlanta Development Authority.
+After decades of decline, Westview rebounded with growing demand and property values.
+Also Westview has strongly increased in diversity since the 2000s.